JulianWDev/MetData/docs/assignments/three.md

     short_data = split_data[:7]
     result.append(short_data)
 ```
 However, the formatting for each of the list items is not machine-readable.
 To be able to parse this information, we use a visual inspection to conclude that the street name is in one of the first three columns.
-So first, we remove all the other columns, then we count how many times each street in the dataframe shows up.
-This is our answer.
+So we then we createa new list which only includes the vairbales within the first 3 colums, then we count how many times each individual items show up.
+From here we print the top of the value count list and scan for the firt item which is a street name and and how often it appears.

 ```python
 adresses_rel = pd.concat([adresses['1'], adresses['2'], adresses['3']])
 count = adresses_rel.value_counts()